department-of-veterans-affairs/vagov-content/pages/life-insurance/options-eligibility/tsgli/loss-standards.md

 Amputation at or above the wrist for each hand

-**Note:** Payment for amputation of hand cannot be combined with payment for amputation of 4 fingers on 1 hand or thumb alone for the same hand.
+**Note:** Payment for amputation of hand can't be combined with payment for amputation of 4 fingers on 1 hand or thumb alone for the same hand.

 <h5>Payment</h5>